 Providers should consider how they will support staff, parents and children to familiarise themselves to the revised layouts and movement patterns described above.
 This should be made fun for children.

-For children with additional support needs (ASN), settings must work in partnership with parents, lead professionals, children and young people to establish what support and plans need to be put in place to meet their needs.
-Enhanced transitions may be considered for children with ASN, such as through visual representations and plans of physical distancing in their settings.
+For children with additional support needs, settings must work in partnership with parents, lead professionals, children and young people to establish what support and plans need to be put in place to meet their needs.
+Enhanced transitions may be considered for children with additional support needs, such as through visual representations and plans of physical distancing in their settings.